 Do's and Don't of Food Preparation

-As the owner of a growing restaurant, you may not know all of the rules related to food preparation.
-Generally, that's something you expect your general manager, chefs, and other qualified employees to know.
-Yet, it's still important for you to understand some of the do's and don'ts of food preparation.
+As the owner of a growing food service business, you may not know all of the rules related to food preparation.
+Generally, that's something you expect your general manager, food preparation worker, chefs, and other qualified employees to know.
+Yet, it's still important for you to understand some of the dos and don'ts of food preparation.
 Here are eight tips you should know-

 - Do not rinse meat before cooking- The bacteria that commonly cause food poisoning cannot be rinsed away.
 It is cooked away.
 Pork, chicken, and beef all have different internal temperatures to which they should be cooked.
 And if the meat is rinsed, it is likely that the water may splash out of the sink onto nearby surfaces and utensils and cause cross-contamination.